axibase/axibase-charts/configuration/forecasting.md

 ![](./images/historical-data.png)

-1. Define the `metric` and `entity` from which to read historical.
-Historical data is used by ATSD to calculate confidence intervals and forecast future sample value.
+1. Define the metric and entity from which to read historical data.
+Historical data is used by ATSD to calculate confidence intervals and forecast future sample values.
 1. Define **Data Selection Interval**.
 This parameter determines how much historical data is read to predict future data.
 A great selection interval increase the accuracy of future sample value predictions.

 ![](./images/selection-interval.png)